RICK GREEN ON THE ISSUES

 When in Congress, Rick will propose legislation to freeze congressional pay until we have a balanced federal budget.
 You have to balance your checkbook at home and at your business.
 The government should do the same.

-Rick Green is founder and CEO of 1A Auto, one of the country’s largest online auto parts companies employing more than 450 people with locations in Pepperell, Littleton, and Westford.
+Rick Green is the Co-Founder and CEO of 1A Auto, one of the country’s largest online auto parts companies employing more than 500 people with locations in Pepperell, Littleton, and Westford.
 The company succeeded due to one crucial innovation: Empowering customers to perform their own repairs with a series of practical how-to videos.
 Rick understands that pro-growth policies and free markets are key to America’s economic future.
 Now he is going to Congress to empower his constituents.

 fix it now

 In Congress, Rick will request to serve on the Transportation & Infrastructure Committee.
-Investing in infrastructure projects like the Route 2 Concord Rotary and the Rourke Bridge in Lowell will create jobs, eliminate traffic gridlock, spur economic development, and save lives.
+Investing in infrastructure projects like widening Route 2, fixing the Concord Rotary and replacing the Rourke Bridge in Lowell will create jobs, eliminate gridlock, spur economic development, reduce emissions, and save lives.

-It seems no one has been left untouched by a scourge of opioids in our neighborhoods that has claimed thousands of lives.
-We need to focus on treatment, prevention and education.
+It seems no one has been left untouched by the scourge of opioids in our neighborhoods that has claimed thousands of lives.
+Many great peopleacross the district are focused on treatment, prevention and education.
 As congressman, Rick will introduce accountability and leadership by appointing a senior level staffer to coordinate state, local and federal efforts with community-based organizations.

 A family man

-Rick lives in Pepperell with his wife Maggie and their children, Finlay (8), Tessa (6) and Gifford (4), and is active in the community as a Cub Scout Den Leader and a baseball coach.
+Rick lives in Pepperell with his wife Maggie and their children, Finlay (8), Tessa (6) and Gifford (4).
+He is active in the community as a Cub Scout Den Leader and a baseball coach.

 Rule of law